GatherPress/gatherpress/README.md

 - Calendar block.
 - Email notification when event starts.

-### Requirements

-To run GatherPress, we recommend your host supports:

-- PHP version 7.4 or greater.
-- MySQL version 5.6 or greater, or, MariaDB version 10.0 or greather.
-- HTTPS support.

 ### Contribute

 If you wish to share in the collaborative of work to build _GatherPress_, please drop us a line either via [WordPress Slack](https://make.wordpress.org/chat/) or on [GatherPress.org](htps://gatherpress.org/get-involved).
 The development location of the GatherPress project can be found at [https://github.com/gatherpress/gatherpress](https://github.com/gatherpress/gatherpress).
 All contributions are welcome: code, design, user interface, documentation, translation, and more.